soumyaveer/soumyaveer.github.io/_posts/2017-03-30-a-maze-of-associations.markdown

     end
     ```

+   One important thing to remember for Polymorphic association is that we need to declare _Foregin Key_
+   column and a _Type_ column in the Photos model and we are all set to start working with _Polymorphic_ relations.

-   Now we are all set to access the photos belonging to students and teachers.<br/>
+   Now, that we are done with setting up , we can go ahead and access the photos belonging to students and teachers.<br/>
    From an instance of Student we can say, `@student.photos`.<br/>
-   And, from an instance of Teacher model `@teacher.photos`.
+   And, from an instance of Teacher model, `@teacher.photos`.

-   One important thing to remember for Polymorphic association is that we need to declare _Foregin Key_
-   column and a _Type_ column in the Photos model.
+To summarize, in this post, we discussed what associations are, what is its importance, types of associations, a bit of implementation details
+and a few useful methods related to associations, that we get access to.